 Shoreditch is chock-full of cafes and restaurants and concepts serving things for brunch.
 Ozone is easily amongst the best and most comfortable.
 This coffee shop come restaurant is always buzzing, and serves everything from eggs benedict and scrambled tofu, to wagyu mince on toast.
 If you don’t like this place, then you’re a difficult person.
 Sorry.

-On the surface, a US-style diner in Dalston might sound like an awful concept dreamed up by someone with a trust fund and nobody who will tell them the truth.
-But Hash E8 is actually one of our favourite places in the area for brunch, and that’s because they make enjoyable food that’s exactly what you want after a heavy night of drinking.
-True to the diner theme, you’ll find filter coffee and classics like French toast and pancakes, as well as a chorizo and sweet potato hash.
+Hash E8 is actually one of our favourite places in the area for brunch, and that’s because they make enjoyable food that’s exactly what you want after a heavy night of drinking.
+True to it’s American-inspired theme, you’ll find filter coffee and classics like French toast and pancakes, as well as a chorizo and sweet potato hash.
 And not an avocado in sight.
 That’s a concept we can get behind.

 Cafe Miami looks like it’s been designed by a person who permanently looks at the world through the filter of their baby blue transparent aviator lenses.
 If that puts you off, then ‘chai not’ to read the puns on their board outside.
 See what we did there?
 Sorry.
 That said, there are some very decent breakfast and brunch options going on here.
 Fish finger tacos are big, homemade, guac-and-cabbage-filled things, while their fried egg cooking (an underrated plus point in our eyes) is on point: perfectly crispy and yolky.